jshprentz/meetup2xibo/docs/prerequisites.rst

 On Windows, use Windows Task Scheduler.

 You must be able to use a text editor to edit configuration files.

+You must have administrative access to your Xibo CMS to create dataset, layouts, schedules, and users.

 .. _`Installing packages using pip and virtual environments`: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/
 .. _`Xibo for Docker on Linux`: https://xibo.org.uk/docs/setup/xibo-for-docker-on-linux